 Not only do we train our therapists to have a deep understanding of the major approaches from the Krishnamacharya lineage of Yoga Therapy – Breath/Meditation/Chanting and Restorative/Alignment-Centred – but we also train our therapists to have a broad understanding of the major trends in current Yoga Therapy practice today, including Chair Yoga, Yoga Nidra, and Yoga for conditions including Scoliosis, Chronic Pain, Cancer, MS, Parkinson’s, and Disabilities.

 Maggie Reagh, the Founding Director of YTI, has been practicing and teaching Therapeutic Yoga for over 20 years.
 She has trained 9 Therapeutic Yoga Teachers and 10 Yoga Therapists since starting her training program in 2009.
-Her newest cohort of 12 students began their program in 2017 and will graduate with their CYT 1000 in 2019.
+Her latest cohort of 12 students began their program in 2017 and graduate with their CYT 1000 in 2019.

 Her vision is to provide a high-quality, individualized, Yoga Therapy training that is steeped in tradition yet grounded in current practices and that fosters deep, lasting relationships in our global community of practitioners.

 What makes Yoga Therapy training at YTI unique?